Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Stability of the ergodic phase: Numerical Survey

 where $\gamma(\epsilon)>0$ and $c(\epsilon)$ are constants depending solely on $\epsilon$.
 In general, we observe that $\gamma(\epsilon)$ decreases monotonically with increasing $\epsilon$.
 In particular, we find that $\gamma(\epsilon)$ is substantially larger in Case I than in Case II (cf.\ Sec.~\ref{sec:minexample}).
 More specifically, we observe that taking $\epsilon$ twice as big in Case I compared to Case II produces similar $\gamma(\epsilon)$.
 For example, $\gamma(0.05)|_{\rm Case II} \approx 0.6191$ while $\gamma(0.1)|_{\rm Case I} \approx 0.5962$.
 This persists for all $\epsilon$ tested.
 We similarly observe $\gamma(0.3)_{\rm Case II} \approx 0.0687$ and $\gamma(0.6)_{\rm Case I} \approx 0.0805$.

 For larger values of $\epsilon$ the exponent $\gamma(\epsilon)$ becomes too small to be reliably determined in the time window accessible by our exact methods.
 However, our numerics indicate that for Case I $\gamma\left(\epsilon \to \frac{\pi}{4}\right)$ is non-zero.
 This suggests that for Case I ergodicity is stable for the entire parameter regime.
 In principle one can explore larger times by using the time-evolution based approach introduced in Ref.~\cite{garratt2021local} (cf.\ Sec.~\ref{sec:numerics}), however, here our focus is chiefly on small $\epsilon$.
+We further note the apparent zig-zag pattern in the data of Fig.~\ref{fig:lamexpdecay} differentiating even and odd $t$.
+We associate this behaviour with the fact that for even $t$ there is an additional parity symmetric sector of $\mathcal T$ besides $(0,0)$, i.e., $(\pi,\pi)$.
+This changes the structure of the eigenspaces (and their dimensions) also affecting the value of $\lambda_{0,(0,0)}$.

 Having discussed the behaviour of the leading eigenvalue in the $(0,0)$ sector we now move on and study the gap between the latter and the rest of the spectrum.
 In particular, in Fig.~\ref{fig:epsgap} we report \be \Delta(t) := |\lambda_0(t)|-|\lambda_1(t)|, \ee as a function of time and for different choices of $\epsilon$ (again for both Cases I and II).
 In all the cases explored we find that the gap satisfies $\Delta(t)>0$ in $(0,0)$ sector and, therefore, $\lambda_0(t)$ is sufficient to characterise the large $L$ behaviour of the SFF.
 This means that, for small $\epsilon$, the $\nu=0$ component of Eq.~\eqref{eq:K_approx} is confirmed.